Saint Kentigern College: Rugby

 In addition, several former students play in the Premiership Rugby in England and in the French rugby competition Top 14.
-There are also a couple of old boys playing in the National Rugby League, including the 2011 Saint Kentigern's college 1XV captain Albert Vete, and Suliasi Vunivalu who are both in the current Melbourne Storm team.
+There are also a couple of old boys playing in the National Rugby League, including the 2011 Saint Kentigern's College 1XV captain Albert Vete, and Suliasi Vunivalu who are both in the current Melbourne Storm team.
 Vunivalu has played 7 tests for the Wallabies and is currently based in France.
 Vunivalu was dubbed the highest try scorer for the club in 2016.

-Other notable Saint Kentigern Old boys Boys are in the current New Zealand national under-20 rugby union team including Rivez Reihana, Tamaiti Williams, and Etene Nanai-Seturo.
-In 2019, Reihana and Williams were in the development sides for the Chiefs and Crusaders, respectively.
-In July 2023, Williams made his debut for the All Blacks in the Rugby Championship, and in September went on to play for them in the 2023 Rugby World Cup in France.
+Other notable Saint Kentigern Old Boys are in the current New Zealand national under-20 rugby union team including Rivez Reihana, Tamaiti Williams, and Etene Nanai-Seturo.
+In 2019, Reihana and Williams were on the development side for the Chiefs and Crusaders, respectively.
+In July 2023, Williams made his debut for the All Blacks in the Rugby Championship, and in September, went on to play for them in the 2023 Rugby World Cup in France.